ax1/a1-server/README.md

 logger.error(err) // logged by using winston
 logger.info('hi')
 ```
 In development time, the default logger is attached to the console, so use logging instead of console.* methods from the beginning.
-If you prefer to have no logger output in development mode (for instance, to test requests performance), just configure the Logger to NoOutputLogger.
+If you prefer to have no logger output in development mode (for instance, to test requests performance), configure the Logger to NoOutputLogger.

 ```javascript
 let Logger = require('a1-server').Logger